vc2004/pml_course_project/pml_prediction.md

 # Executive Summary

+This is the project report for coursera practical machine learning course.

 This report focus on data from Weight Lifting Exercise.
-Among the 6 classes of weight lifting, only Class A is the correct training method, while others are training method with common mistakes.
-The report use other varaibles in the dataset to predict the class of weight lifting.
+Among the 5 classes of weight lifting (Class A,B,C,D,E), only Class A is the correct training method, while others are training method with common mistakes.
+The report use other variables in the dataset to predict the class of weight lifting.

-More information are available from Weight Lifting Exercises Dataset section in following website: http://groupware.les.inf.puc-rio.br/har
+More information is available from Weight Lifting Exercises Dataset section in following website: http://groupware.les.inf.puc-rio.br/har

-# Data Preprocessing
+# Data Pre-processing

 Load the required ggplot2 and caret library for prediction.